informational alert

 1. How are fees assessed on permitted projects?

-- Some fees must be paid in person at the DSC before permit issuance such as SDC and Water fees.
+• Some fees must be paid in person at the Development Services Center (DSC) before a permit is issued, such as SDCs and Water fees.

 2. What are the billing terms?

-FPP clients will receive a monthly mailed itemized billing invoice for each project from the initial plan review through final inspection.
+We will mail FPP clients a monthly billing invoice for each project.
+The bill is itemized from the initial plan review through final inspection.
 The terms of billing are due upon receipt of the invoice and past due after 30 days.
-A courtesy reminder invoice is generated by our Central Accounting office when an invoice is 31 days past due or more and will continue to be sent each month until invoice is paid.
+Our Central Accounting office will send you a courtesy reminder invoice when an invoice is 31 days past due or more, and will continue to be sent each month until the invoice is paid.

 3. How do you pay your invoice?